muratk3n/thirdwave/en/tweets/2020/week9.md

 ---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It&#39;s not just bros: ⁦<a href="https://twitter.com/BernieSanders?ref_src=twsrc%5Etfw">@BernieSanders</a>⁩ wins with a diverse coalition, by ⁦<a href="https://twitter.com/jonallendc?ref_src=twsrc%5Etfw">@jonallendc</a>⁩ <a href="https://t.co/5g3yLXTKZH">https://t.co/5g3yLXTKZH</a></p>&mdash; Ali Velshi (@AliVelshi) <a href="https://twitter.com/AliVelshi/status/1231411003033706496?ref_src=twsrc%5Etfw">February 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---

-"@davidsirota

-Bernie Sanders is the only leading candidate who has released a comprehensive plan to protect journalists, defend the free press, and support the vibrant & diverse media that our democracy needs"

----